ory/kratos-client-ruby/docs/V0alpha2Api.md

 - **Accept**: application/json

-## initialize_self_service_login_flow_for_browsers
+## get_web_authn_java_script

-> <SelfServiceLoginFlow> initialize_self_service_login_flow_for_browsers(opts)
+> String get_web_authn_java_script

-Initialize Login Flow for Browsers
+Get WebAuthn JavaScript

-This endpoint initializes a browser-based user login flow.
-This endpoint will set the appropriate cookies and anti-CSRF measures required for browser-based flows.
-If this endpoint is opened as a link in the browser, it will be redirected to `selfservice.flows.login.ui_url` with the flow ID set as the query parameter `?flow=`.
-If a valid user session exists already, the browser will be redirected to `urls.default_redirect_url` unless the query parameter `?refresh=true` was set.
-If this endpoint is called via an AJAX request, the response contains the login flow without a redirect.
-This endpoint is NOT INTENDED for clients that do not have a browser (Chrome, Firefox, ...) as cookies are needed.
-More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).
+This endpoint provides JavaScript which is needed in order to perform WebAuthn login and registration.
+If you are building a JavaScript Browser App (e.g. in ReactJS or AngularJS) you will need to load this file:  ```html <script src=\"https://public-kratos.example.org/.well-known/ory/webauthn.js\" type=\"script\" async /> ```  More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Examples